Who says you can’t teach an old dog new tricks?

 4. Keep Everyone On The Same Page

 When you’re training your dog, you should always stay consistent with the commands and hand motions you’re using to avoid confusion.
+It’s always important to make sure everyone in the household is on the same page.
 If you have a dog-sitter or family member watching your pup, make sure to relay the commands and motions you’re using so they stay consistent as well!

 5. Reward & Praise